daniel8lopes/omnia3/docs/pages/omnia3/Management/omnia3_management_introduction.md

 For users to be able to perform administration operations on a given tenant, they must be in the automatically created Administration[TenantCode] role.

 ## 4. API Clients
-To allow an external application to consume the API of OMNIA Platform is required to register an API Client, to ensure the security requirements.
+To allow an external application to consume the API of the OMNIA Platform, it is required to register an **API Client**, to interact with our security mechanism (using OAuth).

 By accessing **API Clients**, you will have access to the API Clients management screen.